SOLDIERS AND SAILORS BURIED AT MT. PLEASANT PLAINS CEMETERY, 1870-1890

 1st REGIMENT, U.S. COLORED INFANTRY

 Ferguson, Louis (enlisted and served under the alias “William Henson”), private, Co.
 E; widow Patsy.
-Louis Ferguson in 1863 ran away from slavery while hired out by his Maryland owner to a grocer in the District of Columbia.
+He ran away from slavery in 1863 while hired out by his Maryland owner to a grocer in Washington.
 Ferguson, a porter, died April 22, 1885, age 40, at 1343 S St. NW.

 Marks, Edward, private, Co.
 B; widows Maria and Annie.
-Edward Marks in 1863 ran away from slavery near Petersburg, Va.
-He came to Washington and enlisted.
+Marks in 1863 ran away from slavery near Petersburg, Va., came to Washington and enlisted.
 He died March 14, 1889, at age 55, occupation barber, at Freedmen’s Hospital.
-Two widows vied for his pension: Maria, whom Marks married while enslaved; and Annie, whom Marks married later as a free man.
+Two widows vied for his pension: Maria, whom Marks married while enslaved; and Annie, whom he married later as a free man.
 The Pension Bureau upheld the legality of the slave marriage and awarded a widow’s pension to Maria.

 Noble, Samuel, private, Co.
 K; widow Fannie.
 Samuel Noble died July 3, 1888, age 48, occupation cook, at 1214 Blagden’s Alley NW.

 Tolson, William E. (enlisted and served under the alias “John Gray”), private, Co.
-D. William Tolson ran away from slavery on the Prince George’s County, Md., farm of Mrs. Benjamin Skinner near the village of Nottingham.
+D. Tolson escaped slavery on the Prince George’s County, Md., farm of Mrs. Benjamin Skinner near the village of Nottingham.
 He came to Washington and enlisted.
 He used an alias because he didn’t want to be captured and returned to slavery in Maryland.
-Tolson died July 2, 1886, age 39, occupation storekeeper, at 1758 T Street, NW.
+He died July 2, 1886, age 39, occupation storekeeper, at 1758 T Street, NW.

 2nd REGIMENT, U.S. COLORED INFANTRY